Learn Java Easy. Chapter 9. Creating a Distraction Device. With Loops, Conditionals and Scanner

 public static void main(String[] args) {

-// But in the actual prison code lines it's a real password.
+// But in the real prison code lines it's a real password.

 int pass = 0;

-// We know all the password numbers except the last one.
+// We know all the numbers of the password except the last one.

 int incompletePass = 58987;

-// We declare the variable for password guessing attempts.
+// We declare the variable for the attempts to guess the password.

 int completePass;

-// We create a Scanner since we'll need to input text.
+// We create a Scanner since we'll need to enter text.

 Scanner scan = new Scanner(System.in);